ggsplayz/FortniteLauncher/README.md

 ## TO-DOs / Planned
 - Better UI
-- Headless Fortnite Launching??
+- Headless Fortnite Launching
-- Hybrid??
+- Hybrid (Integrated Backend)

 ## Usage

 1. Download latest build / compile the VS Project.
+(Remember to check if all packages are installed)
 2. Open the launcher EXE, as-administrator recommended.
 3. When prompted, paste your Fortnite build (example; C:\Fortnite), this is the folder that contains FortniteGame and Engine.
 4. When prompted, put your mail (if backend needs one)